 Finally, the large buffalo herd came down the bank and we all managed to take some great photos that captured the moment – the haze, dust and slightly harsh light worked beautifully to accentuate the drama of this encounter.

 Moving on from this, we were very happy to find a small lion pride that we had been following earlier in the week.
 They had recently killed a warthog and were contentedly feeding on the parts that remained.

 Returning to camp as the light became too bright, we found giraffes coming to drink at the river and enjoyed their reflections appearing and disappearing as the wind blew ripples across the water.

 Next year we will continue to use the rustic and simple offerings of Zikomo Bush Camp, and we plan to visit the valley a little earlier to avoid the heat while still reaping the endemic benefits offered by the Nsefu Sector.

-As it often happens when I leave this area, I am already yearning to be back and cannot wait to show this awesome corner of Zambia to anyone that chooses to join us on next year’s 2016 Africa Geographic South Luangwa Photo Safari.
+As it often happens when I leave this area, I am already yearning to be back and cannot wait to show this awesome corner of Zambia to anyone that chooses to join us on an Africa Geographic safari.

 Comments from our guests:

 “The lodge staff are very friendly, accommodating and helpful and went out of their way to make our stay comfortable.
 Food was good and one could not expect any better, considering the remoteness and heat that they have to contend with on a daily basis.
 Ed is a highly likeable person and conducted the safari in a very professional manner.
 He is very knowledgeable and explained things about nature in good detail.
 He understands photography and manoeuvred the vehicle into great positions for making the most out of photographic opportunities.” – A.Ellmer, South Africa